Women of Influence Forum

 Dr. Hinemoa Elder – Psychiatrist, Researcher and Māori Advocate

-Chlöe Swarbrick – Politician, Environmentalist and Youth Advocate
+Chlöe Swarbrick – Politician, Community organiser and Former journalist

 Followed by 2 panel discussions on: